pagkly/Zed/Investopedia3/Revenue Per Available Room (RevPAR).md

 Revenue Per Available Room (RevPAR)
 ## What is Revenue Per Available Room (RevPAR)?

 Revenue per available room (RevPAR) is a metric used in the hospitality industry to measure hotel performance.
-The measurement is calculated by multiplying a hotel's [average daily room rate](https://www.investopedia.com/terms/a/average-daily-rate.asp) (ADR) by its [occupancy rate](https://www.investopedia.com/terms/o/occupancy-rate.asp).
+The measurement is calculated by multiplying a hotel's [[average daily room rate]](https://www.investopedia.com/terms/a/average-daily-rate.asp) (ADR) by its [[occupancy rate]](https://www.investopedia.com/terms/o/occupancy-rate.asp).
 RevPAR is also calculated by dividing a hotel's total room revenue by the total number of available rooms in the period being measured.

 An increase in a property's RevPAR most likely indicates an improvement in occupancy rate.